Welcome to Unit 2: Dynamic Equilibrium: The Human Body

 sedimentary: broken bits of rocks are pressed together and glued by minerals or other bits of rock

-metamorphic: existing rocks are squeezed and heated, melting partially and morphing (changing) form
+metamorphic: existing rocks are squeezed and heated, melting partially and morphing (changing) formigneous: magma or lava cools, hardening into rock

 Properties of minerals: cleavage/fracture, luster, hardness, color, streak